On the dynamics of endomorphisms of affine surfaces: Attractingness of , the divisorial case

 Suppose that $v_*$ is divisorial and let $X$ be a completion such that the center of $v_*$ on $X$ is a prime divisor $E$ at infinity.
 Since $f_* \ord_E = \lambda_1 \ord_E$ we have that $f$ induces a dominant rational selfmap of $E$.

-\begin{lemme} Either there exists an integer $N >0$ such that $f_{|E}^N$ admits a fixed point on $E$, or $E$ is an elliptic curve and $f_{|E}$ is a translation by a non-torsion element of $E$.
-If $f$ is tamely ramified, then the fixed point can be chosen to be noncritical. \end{lemme}
+\begin{lemme} We have three cases: \begin{enumerate} \item $E$ is of general type, $f_{|E}$ is not separable and no iterates of $f_{|E}$ admits a fixed point.
+In particular, $f$ is not tamely ramified. \item There exists an integer $N >0$ such that $f_{|E}^N$ admits a fixed point on $E$, if $f$ is tamely ramified, then the fixed point of $f_{|E}$ can be chosen to be noncritical. \item $E$ is an elliptic curve and $f_{|E}$ is a translation by a non-torsion element of $E$. \end{enumerate} \end{lemme}